-This articles serves as a guide to testing Flask applications with pytest.
+This article serves as a guide to testing Flask applications with pytest.

 We'll first look at why testing is important for creating maintainable software and what you should focus on when testing.
 Then, we'll detail how to:

-- Create and run unit and functional tests with pytest
+- Create and run Flask-specific unit and functional tests with pytest

 - Utilize fixtures to initialize the state for test functions